vllm-project/vllm/.buildkite/nightly-benchmarks/README.md

-# Quick benchmark
+# vLLM benchmark suite

 ## Introduction

-This directory contains a quick performance benchmarking CI for vllm.
+This directory contains the performance benchmarking CI for vllm.
 The goal is to help developers know the impact of their PRs on the performance of vllm.

 This benchmark will be *triggered* upon:
 - A PR being merged into vllm.
 - Every commit for those PRs with `perf-benchmarks` label.

-**Benchmarking coverage**: latency, throughput and fix-qps serving on A100 (the support for more GPUs is comming later), with different models.
+**Benchmarking Coverage**: latency, throughput and fix-qps serving on A100 (the support for more GPUs is comming later), with different models.

-**Benchmarking ETA**: 40 minutes
+**Benchmarking Duration**: about 1hr.

 ## Configuring the workload for the quick benchmark